Refer to the guide Setting up and getting started.

 Expected: The employee is not added to the list.
 Details of the added leave shown in the status message.

-Other incorrect add commands to try: add
+Other incorrect add commands to try: add, add with missing compulsory fields, add with illegal arguments in fields

 Expected: Similar to previous.